AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/docs/trigger-actions.md

 ### Closeup interaction trigger actions

+**Important notes**:
-**Note**: This feature requires SpaceCore.
+* This feature requires SpaceCore.
 Remember to mark SpaceCore as a requirement in your mod if you use it.
 See the [wiki's manifest page](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Manifest) for how to do so.
+* When being used with items that can be eaten or otherwise users normally (food, books, etc.), this feature *will not work*.

 This feature consists of a few parts.